-POS UXATPTR is the position of a 4-byte binary field containing a storage address of the position referenced by the default @variable, @ (i.e. POS @).
-If @ is unset (@ = NULL), the UXADIFF field contains zeros (0).
+POS UXATPTR is the position of a binary field containing a storage address of the position referenced by the default @variable, @ (i.e. POS @).
+If @ is unset (@ = NULL), the UXATPTR field contains zeros (0).
+UXATPTR is an 8-byte field for 64-bit SELCOPY, otherwise it is a 4-byte field.